happygiraffe/jslint4java/README.markdown

 You can run it on the command line:

     % java -jar jslint4java-${project.version}.jar application.js
     jslint:application.js:11:9:Line breaking error ')'.
     jslint:application.js:11:10:Missing semicolon.

-There are a multitude of options; try "--help" for more details.
+There are a multitude of options; try `--help` for more details.

 The output is colon separated fields.
 The fields are:

  * "jslint"
  * the file name
  * the line number (starting at zero)
  * the character number (starting at zero)
  * the problem that was found

 You may also use the jar as an ant task.
-The quickest way to get started is to drop it in ~/.ant/lib.
-See docs/ant.html for more details.
+The quickest way to get started is to drop it in `~/.ant/lib`.
+See `docs/ant.html` for more details.

-NB: The packaged jar file includes a builtin version of rhino (a JavaScript engine).
-If this causes trouble, you may wish to download standalone versions through the maven repository.
+**NB:** The packaged jar file includes a builtin version of rhino (a JavaScript engine).
+If this causes trouble, you can download a standalone version through the maven repository.

 If you wish to use jslint4java from within Java, please use a maven dependency: